-- 2.1 To note the findings of the Inspection and Review. - 2.2 To note that an Improvement Plan is being prepared and will be submitted to Cabinet on 20th September 2016.
+- 2.1 To note the findings of the Inspection and Review. - 2.2 To note the content of the draft Improvement Plan and delegate finalisation of the Improvement plan to the Director of People in consultation with the Executive Councillor for Children's Services.